 *Pick up from another place than Bratislava is available on request.

 - Vlkolinec Monument Reserve of Folk Architecture, UNESCO site

-- Afternoon transfer to Kezmarok; accommodation in stylish hotel
+- Afternoon transfer to Kezmarok; accommodation in a stylish hotel

-Banska Bystrica, the copper mining town acquired its present look in the Late Middle Ages.
-Most of the historical monuments are concentrated near main SNP Square.
+Banska Bystrica, the copper mining town, acquired its present look in the Late Middle Ages.
+Most of the historical monuments concentrate near SNP Square.

-UNESCO sights: Levoca town, Spis castle, Spisska Kapitula town, Zehra church.
+UNESCO sights: Levoca town, Spis castle, Spisska Kapitula town.